 Know Your Body and Treat it Well

-For adults that are 50 years and older, it is highly encouraged to maintain an active lifestyle.
+For adults who are 50 years and older, it is highly encouraged to maintain an active lifestyle.
 It's all about setting up habits that can add extra strength and flexibility to your body, like doing yoga, Pilates, and similar low-intensity and low-impact activities.
-Doing things that relax the body are important as well.
+Doing things that relax the body is important as well.
 Therapies such as receiving a massage, meditating, or taking a hot bath or a shower will help.
 Getting the required amount of sleep is also vital for the regulation of functions in the body.
 Nothing is better than giving the body the proper rest that it needs.